And I am not surprised to find myself falling down yet another rabbit-hole, with yet more rabbit-holes attached! (Are you?)

 Hang in there, keep breathing in long slow and deep, in through the nose, out through the mouth.
+(Or try this alternate nostril amygdala breathing technique.)
 Try meditation or yoga, “tapping” and HeartMath I just learned about also from the Summit today and acupuncture and Reiki.
 Along with all the individual dietary and lifestyle changes that are best for you including hopefully some exercise if able.

 And some of you may benefit from dialectical behavioral therapy (DBT) or cognitive behavioral therapy (CBT) to help recruit your frontal lobes and override your amygdalas a bit more too.
 I’m now convinced from personal experience we can overcome a lot of our neurology and other anxiety drivers.

 You’ve made it this far.
 So far your record for showing up every day is 100%.
 I’m betting you can keep it going a while longer.
 I hope the above helps you to manage a little better and provides a shred of hope.